alexrosepizant/env-buddy/README.md

 This will generate a decrypted `.env.sample.decrypted` file.

-## Key Management

-The tool uses a fixed encryption key in the code (`myverystrongpasswordo32bitlength`).
-In production, consider using a more secure key management solution or allow the user to specify a key at runtime.

 ## Contributing

 Contributions are welcome!
 Feel free to fork the repository, submit issues, or create pull requests.